mslehre/text-embedding/data/README.md

 ## Create publication lists:
-For each person in `/data/FIS/persons_modified_names.csv` write all publications separated by a new line of this person to a file, if the person has more than two publicaations.
+For each person in `/data/FIS/persons_modified_names.csv` write all publications separated by a new line of this person to a file, if the person has more than two publications.
 These publication lists are saved in the directory `data/FIS_publications` and the name of the publication list is the person ID of the person of which the publication list is.
 Apart from the publications the publication list contains the name of the person and the person ID.